A creamy, life-changing dressing!

 - add your mustard

-- add the almond milk, and yeast
+- add the almond milk, and nutritional yeast

 - and blend in the vitamix or blender until smooth and creamy, like dressing consistency.
 Not too thick, not too thin